Klipper3d/klipper/docs/Firmware_Commands.md

 * reset_step_clock oid=%c clock=%u : Normally, step timing is relative
   to the last step for a given stepper.
 This command resets the clock so that the next step is relative to the supplied 'clock' time.
-The host usually only sends this command at the start of a print or after a long idle period for the stepper (for example a Z stepper move after printing an extensive layer).
+The host usually only sends this command at the start of a print.

 * end_stop_home oid=%c clock=%u rest_ticks=%u pin_value=%c : This
   command is used during stepper "homing" operations.
 To use this